 Common Baseball Injuries and Loss of Value Insurance

-Baseball season is winding down, but elite high school and college baseball players are still working toward their future.
-This means more than just offseason workouts—if you expect a professional team to draft you, you need to prepare for and protect your future.
+Baseball season is ramping up, but elite high school and college baseball players are already working toward their future.
+This means more than just preseason workouts—if you expect a professional team to draft you, you need to prepare for and protect your future.